inoahguy02/maxwell-cutoff-fix/README.md

 ## Multi-Device support

-This program now supports keeping alive more than one devices.
+This program now supports keeping alive more than one device.
 This is done by the use of a config.
 Here's how to set that up:

 1. Open a terminal in the location of the program and type `./maxwell-cutoff-fix --showall`.
 This shows all of the devices on the system
 2. For each device that you want added, type `./maxwell-cutoff-fix --add '<device name>'`.
 Make sure to keep the quotes `''` there and replace `<device-name>` with the actual device name.